temporalio/documentation/docs-src/python/how-to-set-asynchronous-activity-completion-in-python.md

 activity.raise_complete_async()
 ```

-To update an Activity outside the Activity, given a Client you would do the following.
+To update an Activity outside the Activity, use [AsyncActivityHandle](https://python.temporal.io/temporalio.client.AsyncActivityHandle.html) to get the handle of the Activity.

 ```python
 handle = my_client.get_async_activity_handle(task_token=captured_token)
 ```

-Then, on that handle, you can call a `heartbeat`, `complete`, `fail`, or `report_cancellation` to update the Activity.
+Then, on that handle, you can call the `heartbeat`, `complete`, `fail`, or `report_cancellation` method to update the Activity.

 ```python
 await handle.complete(f"{input.getting}")